Skip to article frontmatterSkip to article content

 What’s next?

-Determine when a great circle path crosses a given parallel and the maximum and minimum latitude coordinates of a great circle path.
+Next, we will determine when a great circle path crosses a given parallel and the maximum and minimum latitude coordinates of a great circle path.

 Resources and references